UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

    - **VPN type** - The type of VPN you can choose depends on the make and model of your VPN device, and the kind of VPN connection you intend to create.
 Choose a route-based gateway if you intend to use point-to-site, inter-virtual network, or multiple site-to-site connections; if you are creating a VPN type gateway to coexist with an ExpressRoute gateway; or if you need to use IKEv2.
 Policy-based gateways support only IKEv1.

-   - **SKU** - Route-based VPN gateway types are offered in three SKUs: Basic, Standard, and High performance.
-You must select Standard or High performance if you are creating the network to coexist with an ExpressRoute gateway.
+   - **SKU** -Route-based VPN gateway types are offered in three SKUs: Basic, Standard, and High performance.
+From version 1910 onwards, a custom IPSec policy is required for Azure Stack to connect to public Azure, therefore requiring a Standard or High SKU.
+If you are creating the network to coexist with an ExpressRoute gateway, you must select Standard or High also.
 You must select High performance SKU to enable active-active mode.
 You can find more information about SKUs here: [Azure Stack Hub SKUs](https://docs.microsoft.com/en-gb/azure/vpn-gateway/vpn-gateway-about-skus-legacy).

    - **Virtual Network** - This is the virtual network that you created earlier in Public Azure.